 I have had the honour and pleasure to learn from wonderful yoga teachers in Los Angeles (Brian Kest, Stephen Earth Metz, Shiva Rea, Micheline Berry, Saul David Raye) and in London (Sean Corn, David Life, Jason Nemer, Beryl Bender Birch, Yogeswari, Olof Kuijt, Emma Henry, Mark Kan), but also from lesser known teachers who all deserve some of the limelight.
 Thanks to you all!

-In December 2015, our little girl Nina was born and in December 2017, our little boy Sasha.
+In December 2015, our little girl Nina was born and two years later, in December 2017, our little boy Sasha.

 In December 2018, I completed 40 hours of Yin Yoga Teacher Training with Sarah Lo.
-This does not make me a fully qualified teacher in this style but it gave me the opportunity to appreciate a practice based on the fundamentals of long held poses (2-5 minutes), mindfulness and some knowledge of the meridians as known in Chinese acupuncture.
+This does not make me a fully qualified teacher in this style of course but it gave me the opportunity to appreciate a practice based on the fundamentals of long held poses (2-5 minutes), mindfulness and meditation, and some knowledge of the meridians as known in Chinese acupuncture.

 // If you are wondering about my professional life before and as it happens parallel to teaching yoga, I studied languages at La Sorbonne University in Paris (English and German) and obtained a DESS in Audiovisual Translation at Nanterre University in 2001.
 I worked for various subtitling companies in London until 2007 and went on to teaching pole dancing from 2007 until 2012. //